 - Don’t assume you will take up new and exciting hobbies or things to do when you retire, maybe you should start doing them now.
 If your lifestyle is sedentary, don’t assume that when you retire you are going to be active and social.
 If you plan on making a change in physical activity, see your Doctor first (don’t just start trying to run a marathon).

 - Don’t carry debt into your retirement.
 Aim to retire with no debt.
+Better still, when you have no debt, you can retire.

 Retirement can be a wonderful time, but you must start preparing for it now, financially but also in terms of your lifestyle.